TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 > [Experts] have mental models of how tasks are supposed to be performed, teams are supposed to coordinate, equipment is supposed to function. ...they know how the subtasks fit together and can adapt the way they perform individual subtasks to blend in with the others.
 This makes their performance so smooth.
 They do not even feel that they are performing subtasks because the integration is so strong.
 If they have to explain what they are doing to novices, they may have to stop and artificially break it down into subtasks.
 Often they feel uncomfortable teaching the separate steps because they know they are teaching some bad habits.
 They are teaching the novices to do the task in a choppy way.

 Managers also try to structure work into a uniform planning process, with a clear separation between “planning” and “execution”.
 Klein's research into planning across a number of military and rescue teams found that “planning is not a simple unified activity”; the approach, complexity and detail of plans varied based on context, and plans were often abandoned when circumstances changed.
 Some problems have circumstances that require separate planning and execution, but in areas that don't, experts naturally combine planning, iteration and execution into a single activity.
 I've seen this repeatedly working in software.
-Expert programmers see programming *as* planning[^programming-as-design].
+Expert programmers see programming *as* planning.[^programming-as-design]

 [^programming-as-design]: Programming languages are, perhaps counterintuitively, amazing tools for planning and design.
 Programming-as-planning is what lets programmers manage an amazing amount of complexity, and the amount of complexity programmers are expected to manage *necessitates* seeing programming as planning.